algosup/2024-2025-project-3-quickest-path-team-5/documents/QA/TestPlan.md

 4. Build the project.
 5. Run the tests.

+#### Self-Hosted Runner

+A self-hosted runner is a machine that runs GitHub Actions workflows.
+It is installed on a local machine or server and connects to GitHub Actions.
+In our case it is installed on a local machine.

 #### Pull Request

 A pull request is a request to merge code changes into the main branch.